da5idmeier/radical/README.md

 Now, mind you, there will be more areas of interest added to this list over time but I think I will start there.

-## Technologies that I find fascinating
+## technologies that I find fascinating

 Distributed Ledger Technology (DLT) has begun to develop in order to decentralize trust among society, this is a very powerful idea that you should take the time to understand.
 Whatever implementation exists will continually cause contention, because that is what disruptive